MicrosoftDocs/entra-docs/docs/global-secure-access/troubleshoot-global-secure-access-client-diagnostics-health-check.md

 1. If the Global Secure Access Tunneling service isn't running, start it from the `services.msc`.
 1. If the service fails to start, look for errors in the Event Viewer.

-### Management service running
+### Engine service running
-Global Secure Access Management service must be running.
+The Global Secure Access Engine service must be running.
-1. To verify that this service running, enter the following command in the Command Prompt:
+1. To verify that this service is running, enter the following command in the Command Prompt:
-`sc query GlobalSecureAccessManagementService`
+`sc query GlobalSecureAccessEngineService`
-1. If the Global Secure Access Management Service isn't running, start it from the `services.msc`.
+1. If the Global Secure Access Engine Service isn't running, start it from the `services.msc`.
 1. If the service fails to start, look for errors in the Event Viewer.

 ### Policy Retriever service running
-Global Secure Access Policy Retriever service must be running.
+The Global Secure Access Policy Retriever service must be running.
 1. To verify that this service running, enter the following command in the Command Prompt:
 `sc query GlobalSecureAccessPolicyRetrieverService`
 1. If the Global Secure Access Policy Retriever service isn't running, start it from the `services.msc`.